July Gardening Tips

 Watering

 Continue deep watering to encourage a deeper root system.
-Lawns need an inch of water each week when temperatures are near 70 degrees, more during hot weather.
-Rhododendrons and Hydrangeas growing in the sun can be cooled down by sprinkling them in the afternoon.
+Lawns need an inch of water each week when temperatures are near 70 degrees, an inch and a half when high temperatures are above 80 degrees.
+Rhododendrons and hydrangeas growing in the sun can be cooled down by sprinkling them in the afternoon.

 Pests